How does a neuron learn?November 24, 2020 2021-10-04 8:04

 The speed of decrease or descent is decided by .
 The greater the value of , the faster our descent and vice versa.
 We choose a finite step of iterations to run this entire process and by the end of the training run, we hope to have minimized the loss by finding the possible value of weights.

-This is how a neuron learns to make accurate prediction based on the prediction possible.
-In the next lesson, we will finally see how a neuron acts as the backbone of deep learning by studying about deep neural networks.
+This is how a neuron learns to make an accurate prediction based on the prediction possible.
+In the next lesson, we will finally see how a neuron acts as the backbone of deep learning by studying deep neural networks.

 Are you interested in working with data?
 Get a free trial month of LinkedIn Learning and learn Data Science and Machine Learning courses using Python, R, and SQL from top instructors.

 Enroll in any one of the courses from the following fields today on LinkedIn Learning and start your free month of learning: